Non-Payment & Delinquent Accounts

 Currently enrolled students who are delinquent in repaying a loan, are responsible for a returned check, or have failed to pay appropriately and on time any other debts to Alvin Community College (not including library and traffic fines) will receive warning notices informing them that they must pay their debts by a certain date or be withdrawn from all classes.
 If they do not pay by that date, the College may withdraw them from all classes.
-Students may be reinstated during that semester for a $100 fee.

 Students must pay all debts before they may re-enroll in classes, receive a diploma, or receive an official transcript.
 Debts include tuition, fees, fines, returned check penalties, and restitution for loss of or damage to college property.